-- Bring attention and understanding to the general public of this emerging environmental and health impact issue of plastic pollution and their associated sinks for harmful toxins in oceanic environments, and how this may be entering our food chain.
+- Bringing attention and understanding to the general public of this emerging environmental and health impact issue of plastic pollution and their associated sinks for harmful toxins in oceanic environments, and how this may be entering our food chain.

-- Encourage a full range of waste management strategies including the proper handling of plastic wastes through recycling, reduction in the production and consumption of plastic products, and the reuse of products to reduce all wastes.
+- Encouraging a full range of waste management strategies including the proper handling of plastic wastes through recycling, reduction in the production and consumption of plastic products, and the reuse of products to reduce all wastes.

 Programme 1 – Mission Impossible